SahithiMeenakshi/Advanced-Physical-Design/README.md

 # Build your Design in openlane

- * Invoke openlane and run the script file in an interacttive (step by step)mode.
+ * Invoke openlane and run the script file in an interactive (step by step)mode.

    `./flow.tcl -interactive`